ernest0507/LAMBA_Team-22/reports/week2/user-stories.md

 **MoSCoW priority:** Must Have

-As a car owner, I want to store all the data about maintenance of my car in one place so that I can predict possible breakage and simplify future repairs
+As a car owner, I want to store all the data about maintenance of my car in one place, so that I can predict possible breakage and simplify future repairs

 ### Notes and constraints

-How much memory do we need to allocate to the user?
+How much memory should we allocate to the user?
 Constraint: limited memory for storing information about cars

 ## US-02: Interact with AI-agent